-Miley Cyrus teases Mazzy Star cover for upcoming 'Tiny Desk' performance | NME
+Watch Miley Cyrus cover Mazzy Star's 'Fade Into You' for NPR 'Tiny Desk'

-Miley Cyrus is the latest act set to take on NPR’s ‘Tiny Desk (Home) Concert’ and, as to be expected, she’s going to be delivering a cover – this time of Mazzy Star‘s ‘Fade Into You’.
+Miley Cyrus is the latest act set to take on NPR’s ‘Tiny Desk (Home) Concert’, with a rendition of Mazzy Star‘s ‘Fade Into You’.

-Cyrus posted a snippet of her performance on social media, sitting in a tiny pink bedroom wearing a furry cowboy hat.
-The teaser shows her delivering a slightly grittier version of the song than the original, with her absolutely belting out the end of the second verse.
+In the clip, which was shared earlier today (January 28), Cyrus sings from a tiny pink bedroom wearing a furry cowboy hat.
+As ever, she puts a gritter spin on the classic originally sung by Hope Sandoval.

-‘Fade Into You’, arguably Mazzy Star’s most recognisable song, first appeared on the band’s 1993 album, ‘So Tonight That I Might See’.
+‘Fade Into You’ appeared on Mazzy Star’s 1993 album, ‘So Tonight That I Might See’.

-Cyrus’ ‘Tiny Desk’ performance is set to air on NPR’s YouTube channel at 5pm GMT on Wednesday January 28.
+Cyrus also performed ‘Golden G-String’ and ‘Prisoner’ from her new album ‘Plastic Hearts‘.

-Throughout the past year, Cyrus has become known for a myriad of rock covers she’s performed at various events, including Blondie‘s ‘Heart Of Glass’, The Cranberries‘ ‘Zombie’, Hole‘s ‘Doll Parts’ and more.
+Throughout the past year, the musician has become known for a myriad of rock covers she’s performed at various events, including Blondie‘s ‘Heart Of Glass’, The Cranberries‘ ‘Zombie’, Hole‘s ‘Doll Parts’ and more.

 She’s also teased an entire Metallica covers album, which is set to feature contributions from Sir Elton John, Red Hot Chili Peppers‘ Chad Smith and more.